drew-747/UPD-Course-Probability-Calculator/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

----
+## Disclaimer:

-**Disclaimer:** This tool provides a basic probability calculation and should not be solely relied upon for course selection decisions.
+This tool provides a basic probability calculation and should not be solely relied upon for course selection decisions.